VimsecAu/kb/m365/baselines/exo.md

   spoofing \| Microsoft
   Learn](https://learn.microsoft.com/en-us/microsoft-365/security/office-365-security/email-authentication-anti-spoofing?view=o365-worldwide)

-### License Requirements
+### Licence Requirements

 - N/A

 ### Implementation

 #### MS.EXO.2.2v2 Instructions
-First, identify any approved senders specific to your agency, e.g., any on-premises mail servers.
+First, identify any approved senders specific to your company, e.g., any on-premises mail servers.
 SPF allows you to indicate approved senders by IP address or CIDR range.
 However, note that SPF allows you to [include](https://www.rfc-editor.org/rfc/rfc7208#section-5.2) the IP addresses indicated by a separate SPF policy, referred to by domain name.
 See [External DNS records required for SPF](https://learn.microsoft.com/en-us/microsoft-365/enterprise/external-domain-name-system-records?view=o365-worldwide#external-dns-records-required-for-spf) for inclusions required for M365 to send email on behalf of your domain.

-SPF is not configured through the Exchange admin center, but rather via DNS records hosted by the agency's domain.
-Thus, the exact steps needed to set up SPF varies from agency to agency.
+SPF is not configured through the Exchange admin center, but rather via DNS records hosted by the company's domain.
+Thus, the exact steps needed to set up SPF varies from company to company.
 See [Add or edit an SPF TXT record to help prevent email spam (Outlook, Exchange Online) \| Microsoft Learn](https://learn.microsoft.com/en-us/microsoft-365/admin/get-help-with-domains/create-dns-records-at-any-dns-hosting-provider?view=o365-worldwide#add-or-edit-an-spf-txt-record-to-help-prevent-email-spam-outlook-exchange-online) for more details.

 To test your SPF configuration, consider using a web-based tool, such as those listed under [How can I validate SPF records for my domain? \| Microsoft Learn](https://learn.microsoft.com/en-us/microsoft-365/admin/setup/domains-faq?view=o365-worldwide#how-can-i-validate-spf-records-for-my-domain).